RektPunk/MQBoost/README.md

 # About

-Multiple quantiles estimation model maintaining non-crossing condition or monotone quantioe condition using Lightgbm
+Multiple quantiles estimation model maintaining non-crossing condition (or monotone quantile condition) using Lightgbm and XGBoost